alliander-opensource/decentralized-auth/my-home/backend/README.md

 Note: for development, use `npm run dev` to run the application in development mode with hot reloading.

-Note: To use the map api functionality, the `BING_MAPS_API_KEY` environment variable must be set to a valid Bing maps API key.

 ## Dependencies

 #### T.L.D.R minimal required env var exports: